-Yes, the intersection of Scottsdale Road and Shea Boulevard is just that, an intersection, but it’s utterly bustling with bars, restaurants, lunch counters, and dessert shops.
-And the north Scottsdale neighborhood has some impressive tenants, including Butterfield's Pancake House & Restaurant, Sweet Basil Market Café, Ajo Al’s, Zak’s Chocolate, Handlebar J, and Ernie's Bar & Restaurant.
+Yes, the intersection of Scottsdale Road and Shea Boulevard is just that: an intersection.
+But!
+It’s utterly bustling with bars, restaurants, lunch counters, and dessert shops.
+And the north Scottsdale neighborhood has some impressive tenants, including Butterfield's Pancake House & Restaurant, Sweet Basil Market Café, Zak’s Chocolate, Handlebar J, and Ernie's Bar & Restaurant.

 It’s a history lesson as much as it is a dining district, so let’s dive in.